btittelbach/delayedaction/README.md

 ## Considerations

 Sometimes it might be useful, to run the command right away and then inhibit further actions as events keep coming in.
 I've never needed this so far.
 That is not what this script does right now.
-Pulls welcome
+Patches and pull-requests welcome

 # Tools: